-Chase Sapphire Reserve vs. American Express Platinum (2022 Credit Card Comparison)
+Chase Sapphire Reserve vs. American Express Platinum Card – Which is Better?
+(September 2023)

 “Terms apply to American Express benefits and offers.
 Enrollment may be required for select American Express benefits and offers.
 Visit americanexpress.com to learn more.
 The content on this page is accurate as of the posting date; however, some of our partner offers may have expired.”

 If you’re in the market for a premium travel credit card, the Chase Sapphire Reserve® and The Platinum Card® from American Express are at the top of your list.
 These are two of the most popular travel rewards credit cards with plenty of benefits.